Jarrell28/reading-notes/class07/README.md

 ## 1. Write the following steps in the correct order:

--Register your application to get a client_id and client_secret
+- Register your application to get a client_id and client_secret

--Ask the client if they want to sign in via a third party
+- Ask the client if they want to sign in via a third party

--Redirect to a third party authentication endpoint
+- Redirect to a third party authentication endpoint

--Receive authorization code
+- Receive authorization code

--Make a request to the access token endpoint
+- Make a request to the access token endpoint

--Receive access token
+- Receive access token

--Make a request to a third-party API endpoint
+- Make a request to a third-party API endpoint

 ## 2. What can you do with an authorization code?